Booodaness/Scientific-Notes/Special Relativity/postulates.md

 Special relativity (abbreviated as SR), roughly put, is the theory of dynamics that respects the following postulates:

-1. The laws of science are invariant in all inertial frames.
+1. The laws of science are invariant in all inertial frames (principle of relativity).
 2. The speed of light is a 'law of science', and is therefore, invariant in all frames.
 3. Space and time are homogeneous.